 - The federally funded program for passenger rail improvements includes six slope stabilization projects (map pdf 186kb) Two projects were constructed in 2013 and finished in early 2014.
-Crews started work on the four remaining sites this summer and will be complete by November 2015.
+Crews started work on the four remaining sites this summer and will be complete in early 2016.

 - WSDOT and BSNF are working together on prevention/repair strategies like retaining walls, improved drainage systems and erosion control.
 This blog provides more information.

 WSDOT is taking several steps to help prevent landslides (pdf 2.1MB) – and train service disruptions – along the Amtrak Cascades corridor for passenger rail service, including:

 - Forming the Landslide Mitigation Work Group, which includes BNSF Railway Company, Sound Transit, Amtrak, and several municipal and state agencies.

 - Researching landslide causes and locations to identify high-risk areas along the rail corridor and writing the Landslide Mitigation Action Plan (pdf 2mb).